SoumyadeepOSD/NodeJs-ChatApp/README.md

 It's a basic chat application made by using Node JS with catchy UI.
 It runs on local machine in port '3000'.

-[ INSTALL PACKAGES AND DEPENDIES ]
+[ INSTALL PACKAGES AND DEPENDENCIES ]
 - At first, NodeJs must be installed in your local machine.
 - npn init -y //it will install the 'package.json'.
 - npn install express //it will install the 'package-lock.json'.